dayjyun/job-board-api/README.md

   - **Spring Security and H2 Database Access**: Stack Overflow provides a solution to allow access to the H2 Database Console when using Spring Security.
 The code snippet and explanation can be found at [Stack Overflow Answer](https://stackoverflow.com/questions/43794721/spring-boot-h2-console-throws-403-with-spring-security-1-5-2).

 # General Approach
 To develop this API, the development team started by reviewing user stories and creating an ERD to visualize the database structure.
-The team followed a Test-Driven Development(TDD) to approach using Cucumber with Rest Assured, writing tests for each endpoint and implementing the minimum code required to make them pass.
+The team followed a Test-Driven Development (TDD) to approach using Cucumber with Rest Assured, writing tests for each endpoint and implementing the minimum code required to make them pass.
 This helped to ensure that the API worked as expected and met the acceptance criteria.

 The team utilized branching in Git with branches like Main, Dev, and Test.
 This allowed the team to work on seperate features and merge them into the appropriate branches.
 The team maintained seperate controllers and services, following the MVC design pattern, to ensure code organization and modularity.
 The team also focused on handling exceptions gracefully and providing clear error messages to users.

 The API offers CRUD operations for users, businesses, and jobs.
-The development team used Sprinf Security and JWT tokens for authentications and personlized access to endpoints.
+The development team used Spring Security and JWT tokens for authentications and personalized access to endpoints.
 Most routes required authentication, except for user registration, login, and publicly accessible business and job information.
 To facilitate collaboration, the team used a Kanban board to track tasks and assigned roles like driver, navigator, tester, and pull request approver.

 Progress has been documented in the README file, including project overview, tools used, and links to user stories, the ERD diagram, and planning documentation.
 Documentation was also provided for the REST API endpoints and provided installation instructions for dependencies.
 The team focused on iteratve development, TDD, and adherence to best practices.
 With efficient teamwork and project management techniques, the team successfully delivered a job board API.

 # API Hurdles
 During the development process, the team encountered a few hurdles that challeneged the progress of the API.
-Some of the specific issues we faced include:
+Some of the specific issues that were faced include:
  - Testing for `PUT` and `POST` requests: Objects were being created even when certain columns didn't exist.
-This reuired debugging and refining of code to ensure data integrity and proper handling of requests.
+This required debugging and refining of code to ensure data integrity and proper handling of requests.
  - Adding a list to our seed data: There was difficulty incorporating a list of items into our seed data, which affected the accuracy of the tests.
 The team revisited a data setup and found a solution to include the required list data.
  - Testing private APIs with Cucumber: Cucumber needed to be set up to test private API's, which required more configuration and understanding of Cucumber.
 Different approaches were explored and refactoring of tests were made.
  - Resolving merge conflicts: As the team utlized branching, there were a few merge conflicts.
 Resolving these conflicts required effective communication and collaboration to ensure a smooth branch merging process.